 - Projects are expected to be completed within two years of the awarding of the grant.

-- The organisation must provide annual reports on the project’s progress until completion and a final report six months after the project has been completed.
+- The organisation must provide a final report six months after the project has been completed.

 - The full terms and conditions of grant awards can be read here.